“It’s not the destination, it’s the journey”.

 My latest surf adventure was by boat with 3 girlfriends, a cooler full of beer, a comically large quiver of surfboards, and desire for right hand point breaks.
 We left not so bright and very early (4am) and loaded up the boat with all of our boards.
 We brought long boards, mid-length boards and short boards.
 The great thing about traveling with a boat full of women is that we are always prepared with stylish surf costumes, which explains the plethora of bikinis, leggings, rash guards, surf hats, and some surf sunglasses.
 Oh, and just in case, the snorkel, mask and fins.
 The boat ride took about an hour to reach the first place we wanted to check that none of us had surfed before.
 There was no one in the water and not much swell.
 We watched for a few moments and saw a couple waves that looked rideable.
 That was enough to get the stoke going and we got sunscreen on and jumped in.

-The water was brilliantly blue and clear and not long after we got to the line up the first set of shoulder high waves rolled in.
+The water was brilliantly blue and clear, and not long after we got to the line up, the first set of shoulder high waves rolled in.
 As we traded off waves, I looked around at the shoreline.
 Waterfalls trickling down the cliffside into an open beach cave.
-Not a soul around but us girls and had a feeling I hadn't felt in a while, the feeling of the unknown, Surfing a new spot all alone in the Pacific with just your friends.
-It really didn't matter that the waves weren't perfect because that is not what it is about.
+Not a soul around but us girls, and a feeling I hadn't felt in a while, the feeling of the unknown, surfing a new spot all alone in the Pacific with just your friends.
+It really didn't matter that the waves weren't perfect, because that is not what it is about.
 It was about the journey and sharing it with great friends enjoying each others company.
 The giggles came readily as we watched our friend scamper across the rocks to get a drink at the fresh water spring.